 Tip: Ask happy existing customers to refer you to their contacts.

 This is word of mouth prompted and organised by you.
-There are different ways of doing this and, as Kiwis, we can be uncomfortable with asking for a direct referral, so brace yourself.
+There are different ways of doing this and you may be uncomfortable with asking for a direct referral, so brace yourself.
 You can:

-- You can ask in writing on the bottom of your emails and on your website.
+- ask in writing on the bottom of your emails and on your website.

-- You can ask when you’re with them or on the phone, “Hey, if you’re happy with the service, would you mind referring us to your friends?”
+- ask when you’re with them or on the phone, “Hey, if you’re happy with the service, would you mind referring us to your friends?”

-- You can ask them officially in a direct mail and incentivise them with a gift or reward (take care here as you can de-value the referral by giving people money for it).
+- ask them officially in a direct mail and incentivise them with a gift or reward (take care here as you can de-value the referral by giving people money for it).

 People like being asked for advice and helping friends to find the perfect supplier – it’s not an imposition.

 This one requires a bit more work to execute well – but is a very simple step to increase sales.

 Remember that if you simply put your prices up without a reason and research, you could lose sales so go through the steps carefully.